memot-app/memot/CONTRIBUTING.md

 ## Code Style

-This project uses [Biome](https://biomejs.dev/) for code formatting and linting.
-Please run `pnpm fix` before committing your changes to ensure your code adheres to the project's style.
+This project uses [Astro](https://docs.astro.build/en/reference/cli-reference/) for type checking and [Biome](https://biomejs.dev/) for code formatting and linting.
+Also, we have `lefthook` configured to automatically check and format your code on every commit.
+Therefore, you do not need to run the checking and formatting commands manually.

 ## Commit Messages